straeb/vuln-info-backend/README.md

 ## Basic Workflow

 ### 1. Create an account
-Create an Account an sign up at `/auth/signup`
+Create an Account and sign up at `/auth/signup`

 ### 2. Login
 Login with your freshly created account under `auth/login`